VEuPathDB/plot.data/README.md

 Use `devtools::test()` to run all unit tests in this package.
 See [devtools documentation](https://devtools.r-lib.org/reference/test.html) for more details.

+You can create a suitable R environment container using the instructions in `.dev/test-container/README`.

 ***Helpers***
 Helper functions are organized into those that compute values per group (`group.R`), per panel (`panel.R`), handle binning (`bin.R`), or various other categories (see `utils` and `utils-*.R`).
 Using the beeswarm as an example, we can add `groupMedian` to `group.R`, which computes the median of the dataset per group (overlay, panel).